 - Vietnamese Beef Noodle Salad (Bun Bo Xao)

-- Vietnamese Grilled Pork Meatballs with Noodles (Bun Cha)
+- Authentic Bun Cha – Vietnamese Grilled Pork Meatballs with Noodles

-- Fish Cake Noodle Soup (Bun Cha Ca)
+- Vietnamese Fried Fish Cake Noodle Soup (Bun cha ca)

 - Vietnamese Chicken Vermicelli Noodle Soup (Bun Ga)

 Disclosure: Delightful Plate is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
-We earn a small commission for qualifying purchases at no extra cost to you to support our blog.
-We only recommend products that we trust.
+We earn a small commission for qualifying purchases at no extra cost to you.
+We only recommend products we trust.